A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Consultation process

-Rutland County Council is launching this consultation in adherence to the statutory process that must be followed whenever changes might be made to a public library service.
+Rutland County Council held a consultation in adherence to the statutory process that must be followed whenever changes might be made to a public library service.

-The consultation runs for 30 days and will close at midnight on Friday 28 February 2025.
+The consultation ran for 30 days and closed at midnight on Friday 28 February 2025.

 Next steps